 All you are going to do is use two balls of yarn or one ball using both ends.
 Now tie both ends together into a slip knot.

 Then use both ends just like using one long end the other way.

-When you are counting stitches make sure not to add the slip knot as a stitch.
-You won't be using it.
+Note: When you count stitches make sure not to add the slip knot as a stitch.
+You won't use it.

-Remove the needle from the slip knot and....
+Remove the slip knot from the needle and...